BlackRock chief equity strategist Bob Doll to retire

-NEW YORK, June 4 (Reuters) - BlackRock’s chief equity strategist, Bob Doll, who has been one of the biggest cheerleaders of the U.S stock market, will retire from the largest money manager in the world, according to an internal memo obtained by Reuters.
+NEW YORK (Reuters) - BlackRock’s (BLK.N) chief equity strategist, Bob Doll, who has been one of the biggest cheerleaders of the U.S. stock market, will retire from the largest money manager in the world, according to an internal memo obtained by Reuters.

 Doll’s responsibilities included overseeing BlackRock’s $1.6 billion Large Cap Core fund, $1 billion Large Cap Growth fund and its $1 billion Large Cap Value fund.
-He has been with BlackRock for over three decades.
+He has been in the asset management industry for more than three decades.

 Chris Leavy, chief investment officer of fundamental equity (Americas) at BlackRock, will take over Doll’s responsibilities on the Large Cap Series funds, becoming co-manager of those funds along with Peter Stournaras, managing director, the memo showed.

-Note: (This story has been corrected to clarify that Bob Doll has worked in the asset management industry for more than three decades, not with BlackRock for that entire time)